 Hours of Operation / Spring & Summer Activities / History / No Smoking Policy

-At first glance, you will be struck by the beauty and size of the meadows and the many flowering trees, shrubs, and wildflowers that surround the Elizabeth D. Kay Environmental Center, a 223-acre site.
+At first glance, you will be struck by the beauty and size of the meadows and the many flowering trees, shrubs, and wildflowers that surround the Elizabeth D. Kay Environmental Center, a 822-acre site.
 A looping trail through one of the fields allows a closer look at the various species of plants, birds, and mammals that reside in the meadow habitat.
 Adjacent to the meadows are acres of forest and trails, waiting to be explored.
-Be certain to enjoy the picturesque gorge with its steep slopes through an Eastern Hemlock forest along the Black River, an important point of interest, but a challenging hike!
+Be certain to enjoy the picturesque gorge with its steep slopes through an eastern hemlock forest along the Black River, an important point of interest, but a challenging hike!
 Digital trail maps are available online.

-The Kay Center is part of a larger network of more than 1,000 acres of preserved County parkland along the Black River and adjacent areas, extending from the Cooper Gristmill south to Bamboo Brook Outdoor Education Center and Willowwood Arboretum.
+The Kay Center is part of a larger network of more than 1,000 acres of preserved county parkland along the Black River and adjacent areas, extending from the Cooper Gristmill south to Bamboo Brook Outdoor Education Center and Willowwood Arboretum.
 A multi-mile series of trails connect these sites.

 The Kay Center is a wonderful location to host a small meeting.
-A 19’ X 26’ meeting room and attached 15’x 20’ glass enclosed sun porch with doors to the outside create a lovely setting.
-On a larger scale, you can reserve outdoor space for a tented event with spectacular views of the Somerset Hills.
+A 19’ X 26’ meeting room and attached 15’x 20’ glass-enclosed sun porch with doors to the outside create a lovely setting.
+On a larger scale, you can reserve outdoor space for a tented event with spectacular views of the Somerset hills.

 As a perfect and scenic location for a memorable hike, head north to Cooper Gristmill, or south to Bamboo Brook Outdoor Education Center and Willowwood Arboretum, or wander any of the other meadow and forest trails on the site.
-Bring you camera and binoculars along.
+Bring your camera and binoculars along.